JustinIke/BubbleTeaBlog/_posts/2022-03-25-chatime-~-pearl-milk-tea.md

 ![](/assets/images/img_9729.jpg)

 **Atmosphere**\
-The store was clean with most of the chairs were up on the tables, which isn't the most visually appealing.
+The store was clean with most of the chairs up on the tables, which isn't the most visually appealing.
 However, we are in a COVID world that does not allow much indoor dining.
 Hopefully this pandemic is over soon and we can sit and chat and enjoy boba with our friends.

 They still had their Christmas tree up, but who really like taking down a Christmas tree?
 It is only really fun to put up and decorate.